 It was our first Sand cherry.
 We’d been searching hard for two whole days, covering almost 10 miles on foot, in three distinct parts of Minnesota.
 The triumph was not so much the harvest (ultimately a couple dozen cherries) as it was the successful conclusion to our foraging quest.Continue reading “Foraging in Minnesota: Sand Cherry”

 The growing season has begun, and with it, the foraging season.
 While many have a laser-like focus on morels, others recognize this as the time when many useful and tasty greens will appear.
-This includes one plant which is easily overlooked, if not considered a downright nuisance: the stinging nettle.Continue reading “Foraging in Minnesota: Stinging Nettles”
+This includes one plant which is easily overlooked, if not considered a downright nuisance: the stinging nettles.Continue reading “Foraging in Minnesota: Stinging Nettles”

 It’s blackberry season.
 While I sit here typing this out in mid-August, I have a hunch there are literally tons of them out there going unpicked.
 And while not every year is good for blackberry picking, we’ve had good rainfall in 2020, which is a good sign.
 It was the same last year, when I literally picked gallon after gallon throughout most of August and into September, within a mile of my home.
 Continue reading “Foraging in Minnesota: Blackberries”